-Quiche is always one of my go to meals when I want a quick dinner or am having a brunch or breakfast party.
-They are super easy to make and there are endless possibilities of what you can put in them and most likely you have everything you need already in your fridge.
-That's what happened to me when I came up with this one - I had some spinach, mushrooms and a tomato so I put it all together, waited a few minutes then enjoyed this deliciousness. 🙂
+Quiche is always one of my go to meals when I want a quick dinner or am having a brunch or breakfast party and this Spinach Mushroom Quiche is one of my all time favorites.
+Quiche are super easy to make and there are endless possibilities of what you can put in them and most likely you have everything you need already in your fridge.
+That’s what happened to me when I came up with this one – I had some spinach, mushrooms and a tomato so I put it all together, waited a few minutes then enjoyed this deliciousness. 🙂

 A note on the tomatoes – one thing you really don’t want is your quiche to be wet – it can get soggy and be a bit unappealing in texture and appearance.
 Keeping that in mind, I let the tomato slices sit a little while on paper towels, then made sure they were sitting on the top of the quiche when it baked so the heat from the oven would do its job and dry up all that extra moisture.